asunlabs/.github/profile/README.md

 # @asunlabs

-[I](https://github.com/developerasun) code some shits and archive everything here just like every other side projects do.
+[I](https://github.com/developerasun) code some shits and archive everything here just like every other side projects died.

 Here is a list of it.